mryan-3/openspot/README.md

 ## 🤝 Contributing & Community

-OpenSpot Mobile is an open-source project.
+OpenSpot is an open-source project.
 We welcome all contributions, from bug fixes to feature suggestions.
-Help us make OpenSpot the best free music platform for mobile devices!
+Help us make OpenSpot the best free music platform for all devices!

 ## **Telegram** : [Openspot Music](https://telegram.dog/Openspot_Music)